Enjoy nature indoors

 Stream for free on TVO.

 An exploration of Canada’s UNESCO Biosphere Reserves from coast to coast, Striking Balance shows nature as a concept that includes people and the shared relationship between them.
-The Nature Conservancy of Canada (NCC) was an active supporter of this documentary, and the producer had written an account of the challenges faced during filming on our blog.
-One episode of the documentary features beautiful, scenic shots of NCC’s Backus Woods property, in Ontario.
+NCC was an active supporter of this documentary series.
+The producer had written an account on our blog of the challenges faced during the filming of Season 1.
+Several episodes of the documentary feature beautiful, scenic shots of NCC’s properties across Canada and their conservation stories.

 The Animals in that Country

 Margaret Atwood is recognized as one of Canada’s greatest contemporary writers.
 Her literary contributions rest not only in novels, but also in poetry and short stories.
 Her early works are featured in a poetry collection from 1968 — The Animals in that Country.
 It sets the tone for the relationships between humans and nature that are portrayed in her future works.

 Nature Power: In the Spirit of an Okanagan Storyteller

 Harry Robinson, a famed Okanagan storyteller, wanted to pass on a legacy of oral storytelling that he experienced as a child.
 In this collection of oral stories, you can immerse yourself in a world of nature helpers — beings that assist humans and give powers.
 Robinson’s creative prose describes a place where humans and the natural world share an intertwined relationship.